6DammK9/nai-anime-pure-negative-prompt/ch01/readme.md

 - Findings on "FreeU": [freeu.md](freeu.md)
 - Findings on CFG along with "PAG" and "CHG": [cfg_pag_chg.md](./cfg_pag_chg.md)
 - Findings on precision "NF4": [nf4.md](./nf4.md)
+- Findings on "Automagic Optimizer": [automagic.md](./automagic.md)

+This session is focus on [flow matching](https://diffusionflow.github.io/), which starts being the trend from the original "diffusion model" (DDPM in precise).

+*This repo will stay at SDXL (model arch), A1111 (runtime), kohyas (trainer), but keep envolving with the new technology and theories.*

+- "euler" is actually "stochastic sampler" / "algorithm 2" : [k_euler.md](k_euler.md)
 - Quick Survey on the "v-predicton", swapped parameter compared with eps / x0 prediction: [vpred.md](./vpred.md)
-- Findings on "Automagic Optimizer": [automagic.md](./automagic.md)
 - Findings on "flow matching": [flowmatching.md](./flowmatching.md)
 - Quick Survey on the rectified flow: [rf.md](./rf.md)